How to Use Excel Solver for Linear Programming (with Easy Steps)

 Read More: How to Do Portfolio Optimization Using Excel Solver

-• After that, check the circle for Min.
+• Check the circle for Min.

 • Select the range C5:D5 as variable cells.

-• Then, press Add to add the constraints.
+• Press Add to add the constraints.

 Solve Linear Programming with Excel Solver